If you qualify for a study, you will visit a study clinic in your area.

 Common Symptoms of Diabetic Macular Edema include:

 It is important to get your eyes examined regularly for early detection to identify any eye health issues.

 Current treatments for DME consist of maintaining the current vision of the patients, while preventing future vision loss.
 Some options are medical options that are injected or implanted into the eye, other treatments may be laser surgery to close leaking blood vessels.
 The goal of all treatments is to stop leakage in the macula.

-Your participation in this study will last about 52 weeks.
-You can expect to attend a total of 18 study visits to a research center in your area.
+You can expect to attend study visits to a research center in your area.